adaltas/node-masson/commons/docker/configure.coffee.md

         options.tlsverify = ' '

 ## Devicemapper

-configure device mapper for production use.It creates a logical volume configured as a thin pool to use as backing for the storage pool.
+Configure device mapper for production use.It creates a logical volume configured as a thin pool to use as backing for the storage pool.
 To use it just specify the `options.block_device`.